fedelopez/ga-seifx01/week-10/day-02.md

 brew services start postgres
 ```

-Confirm that Postgres has been installed and your $PATH configured properly:
+Confirm that Postgres has been properly installed:

 ```bash
 psql #This should return: